Robust Graph Neural Networks via Unbiased Aggregation: Estimation Bias Analysis of Robust GNNs

 \subsection{Robustness Analysis}

 To test the robustness of existing GNNs without the false sense of security, we perform a preliminary evaluation of existing robust GNNs against adaptive attacks.
-We choose various baselines including the undefended MLP, GCN~\citep{gcn}, some of the most representative defenses in~\citet{mujkanovic2022_are_defenses_for_gnns_robust}, and two additional robust models TWIRLS~\citep{TWIRLS} and ElasticGNN~\citep{elastic_gnn}.
-We execute adaptive local evasion topological attacks and test the node classification accuracy on the Cora ML and Citeseer datasets~\citep{mujkanovic2022_are_defenses_for_gnns_robust}.
+We choose various baselines including the undefended MLP, GCN~\citep{gcn}, some of the most representative defenses in~\citep{mujkanovic2022_are_defenses_for_gnns_robust}, and two additional robust models TWIRLS~\citep{TWIRLS} and ElasticGNN~\citep{elastic_gnn}.
+We execute adaptive local evasion topological attacks and test the node classification accuracy on the Cora ML and Citeseer datasets.
 The detailed settings follow Section~\ref{sec:setting}.
-From the results in Figure~\ref{fig:preliminary_l1_models}, it can be observed that: \begin{itemize}[leftmargin=0.3in] \item Among all the selected robust GNNs, only SoftMedian, TWIRLS, and ElasticGNN exhibit notable and closely aligned improvements in robustness whereas other GNNs do not show obvious improvement over undefended GCN. \end{itemize}
+From Figure~\ref{fig:preliminary_l1_models}, it can be observed that:

-\begin{itemize}[leftmargin=0.3in] \item SoftMedian, TWIRLS, and ElasticGNN encounter a similar catastrophic performance degradation as the attack budget scales up.
-At a larger budget, their accuracy easily drops below that of the graph-unware MLP, indicating their failure in safely exploiting the topology of the data. \end{itemize}
+\begin{itemize} [leftmargin=0.2in] \item Among all the selected robust GNNs, only SoftMedian, TWIRLS, and ElasticGNN exhibit notable and closely aligned improvements in robustness whereas other GNNs do not show obvious improvement over undefended GCN. \item SoftMedian, TWIRLS, and ElasticGNN encounter a similar catastrophic performance degradation as the attack budget scales up.
+Their accuracy easily drops below that of the graph-unware MLP, indicating their failure in safely exploiting the topology of the data. \end{itemize}